HHSCS/Info/darules.md

 > but a society with no other scale but the legal one
 > is not quite worthy of man either.

-This document attempts to provide a set of statues to maintain, yet without compromising, a safe and fun atmosphere for anyone who is interested.
+This document attempts to provide a set of statues to maintain, yet without compromising a safe and fun atmosphere for anyone who is interested.

 Section I - Other Rules to Follow
 ---------------------------------